 The Polaris Vac-Sweep 165 is a cost-effective pool sweeper that is safe for all types of in-ground pools, including those made of concrete, vinyl, fiberglass and tile.
 It’s lightweight and can clean an average-size pool that is up to 8 feet deep in around three hours.
 It doesn’t require an additional booster pump to operate, saving you even more time and money.

 Best for Navigating Obstacles

 The Poolvergnuegen PoolCleaner has deep-tread tires and other patented features that help it navigate over obstacles and all kinds of surfaces to clean you pool quickly.
 It also has an adjustable roller skirt that optimizes suction on uneven surfaces.
 In addition, its steering system gets it around the pool quickly, and it has a wide mouth to pick up all kinds of debris.

 Pressure Pool Cleaners: What to Look For

-Each model will specify whether or not it has an internal booster pump or if it will require an external one.
-If the vacuum has an onboard booster, you may still need to ensure that you have a booster line you can connect it to.
-If it requires an external booster, you will have to contact your pool professional to have a booster pump installed to operate the machine.
+Each model specifies whether it has an internal booster pump or if it requires an external one.
+If the vacuum has an onboard booster, you may still need to ensure you have a booster line you can connect it to.
+If it requires an external booster, you have to contact a professional to have a booster pump installed to operate the machine.
 A booster pump is required for most of the pressure cleaners we considered, like the Polaris Vac-Sweep 3900, and they provide extra power.

-Pressure cleaners can be a significant addition to your pool's maintenance routine.
-They are especially useful for larger chunks of debris, like leaves and small branches, and have more power than a pressure side pool cleaner.
-Finding the right model can save you time and help reduce overall maintenance costs.
+A pressure cleaner is a useful addition to your pool's maintenance routine.
+These devices are especially good at picking up large chunks of debris like leaves and small branches, and they have more power than pressure side pool cleaners.
+Finding the right model can save you time and lower overall maintenance costs.